jacksexauer/SeniorCapstone/proposal.md

 There are several technical elements necessary to the success of the project.
 In order to access Hilcorp's well data, I will use whatever system is available for my use.
 For data exploration, I will likely use Excel or an RDMS, depending on the size of the data sets.
 For preparing, cleaning, and processing the data, I will use Python 3 and machine learning/data science libraries written in such.
 I have used scikitlearn before, but I may also us Pytorch or TensorFlow, depending on what my needs end up being.
 I will use Jupyter notebooks for data exploration, initial development, and testing because they are flexible and retain variables in memory.

 ### Timeline

+#### Data Acquisition
 - Feb.
-07: Get access to data from Hilcorp
+14: Get access to data from Hilcorp
 - Feb.
-14: Data preparation
-- Feb.
 21: Data preparation
+#### Part One: Intervention Identification
 - Feb.
-28: Algorithm Selection
+28: Data pre-processing
 - Mar.
-07: Model training
+07: Algorithm selection
 - Mar.
-14: Model training
+14: Model training/testing
+#### Part Two: Intervention Optimization
 - Mar.
-21: Model testing/validation
+21: Data pre-processing
 - Mar.
-28: Model testing/validation
+28: Algorithm selection
 - Apr.
+04: Model training/testing
-04: Results preparation/delivery
+- Apr.
+11: Results preparation/delivery
+- Apr.
+18: Results presentation/